 Hiring & Procurement: The City's Action Plan found that gender parity is high, but race/ethnicity is not as reflective of Sacramento.
-The City is currently implementing mandatory equity training for those on interview panels They also created a citywide hiring manual in 2019 that includes a focus on DEIB.
+The City is currently implementing mandatory equity training for those on interview panels.
+They also created a citywide hiring manual in 2019 that includes a focus on DEIB.
 It has since been updated to include new equity-centered procedures around blind hiring, exams, mandatory trainings for interview panelists, and current HR compliance regulations.
 The goal is that this is a living document to be updated as workforce equity moves forward.

 Equitable Engagement: The City established a Racial Equity Ad-Hoc Committee in 2021, which became the Racial Equity Committee in January 2022.
 The partnership between this council body and the community's Racial Equity Council and Alliance began in mid-2022.
 This partnership is the foundation for the work of the SCORE Initiative.
 "The Racial Equity Alliance [is] an interconnected network of advocates, activists, and organizations working together to imagine a bold vision of racial equity and justice in Sacramento...
 The City's Racial Equity Committee's mission is to help the City Council align its advancement of racial equity in City decision-making with the impacts resulting from City policy, budget, and service delivery decisions.
-It provides a space to help coordinate the various City racial equity initiatives, efforts, metrics, and best practices into a holistic Citywide informed approach".
-12 http://www.cityofsacramento.org/HR/Divisions/Diversity-Equity/SCORE-Initiative#:~:text=The%20SCORE%20Initiative%20is%20the,institutional%20racism%20and%20racial%20hierarchy.
+It provides a space to help coordinate the various City racial equity initiatives, efforts, metrics, and best practices into a holistic Citywide informed approach" (SCORE Initiative, 2023).